stat301-1-2023-fall/final-project-1-cassielee2025/data/raw/README.md

 Folders were re-named to with a shorthand for indicators selected.

-## Indicator information and Codebook
+## Indicator information and codebook

 Indicator information can be seen at https://ephtracking.cdc.gov/indicatorPages.